NIU-CS/.github/profile/README.md

-# NIU Computer Science Information Engineering
+# National Ilan University - Computer Science Information Engineering

+All of our homework, slides, notes